weilingx46/workshop-sassy-hugo/README.md

 ### Create the New theme

 Hugo makes it simple to begin making a new theme.
-Use a name of your choice.
 Think of your own creative name instead of 'theme-name'.

 `hugo new theme theme-name`